 The Windows 10 Download Tool only works on computers running Windows 7, 8, or 10.
 If you’re not running one of those operating systems, you can still download the Windows 10 ISO from Microsoft.
 Just head to the Windows 10 download page, and it will detect that you’re not running a compatible OS.

 From this page, you can pick which version of Windows 10 to download — either 32-bit or 64-bit ISO — in your language of choice.
 You can then copy the ISO file to a USB stick and bring it over to a Windows laptop or desktop to proceed with the installation.

 Step 3: Install Windows 10 directly from the ISO from within Windows 7 or 8/8.1

 If you’re running Windows 8 or newer, you can upgrade your PC or laptop to Windows 10 by mounting the ISO file you just downloaded — double-click it.
 Windows will display the ISO as though it is a DVD drive.

 From here, you can install Windows 10.
 Just open Setup.exe, and the installer will open.
 From here, you can choose to install Windows 10 in place, leaving your files and programs.
-All necessary data will transfer from the ISO to your computer, which will eventually restart your PC to complete the installation process.
+All necessary data will transfer from the ISO to your computer, which will eventually restart your PC to complete the installation.

 Step 4: Burn the Windows 10 ISO to a DVD

-If your computer has a DVD burner and you’ve got a writeable DVD on hand, you can burn the Windows 10 ISO to a DVD and install Windows 10 by booting from it.
+If your computer has a DVD burner and you’ve got a writable DVD on hand, you can burn the Windows 10 ISO to a DVD and install Windows 10 by booting from it.
 Right-click the ISO file, then click Burn Disc Image.
 The Windows Disc Image Burner will open, asking you which drive you’d like to use.